flynx/diff.js/README.md

 ## Motivation

-This module is a re-imagining of *UN\*X `diff`* to support JavaScript object trees in addition to flat text, outputing the result in native JSON.
-This was intended as a means to locate changes to rather big JSON objects/trees and store them efficiently.
+This module was designed and written as a means to locate changes to rather big JSON objects/trees and store them efficiently.
+Essentially this is a re-imagining of UN\*X [`diff`](https://en.wikipedia.org/wiki/Diff) and [`patch`](https://en.wikipedia.org/wiki/Patch_(Unix)) utilities to support JavaScript object trees in addition to flat text, storing the diff/patch data natively in JSON.
 The specific use cases (*[ImageGrid](https://github.com/flynx/ImageGrid) and [pWiki](https://github.com/flynx/pWiki)*) required additional features not provided by the available at the time alternative implementations (listing in next section).

 ## Features